Vero1698/Questions/README.md

 ### Question 3:
 #### What are the main problems that big data solves ? and why ?
 The main problems it addresses are scalability and com-plexity issues in a dramatic fashion because Big Data are aware of their distributed nature.
 And  sharding andreplication are handled for you, so you will never find acciden-tally query the wrong shard, because that logic is internalized in the database.

+### Question 4:
+#### How does data systems work?
+Data systems are those that are in charge of storing and information.
+They also combine bits and pieces to produce their responses, which follows the following definition:

+***query=function (all data)***

+that means anything you could ever imagine doing with data can be expressed as a function thattakes in all the data you have as input